otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/README.md

    - V2 deployment which will host the version 2 of the app.
    - Finally we will rollback V2 to V1.

-   V1 and V2 versions uploaded into this [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)
+   V1 and V2 versions were previously uploaded into this [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)

 2. The app and its database are placed in separate cantainers and separate Kubernetes pods to secure decoupling, resource isolation, scaling and resilience.